Working with graphics¶

 - Create a minimal plot

-- If needed: load the Matplotlib module
+- Load the Matplotlib module

 - (optional) View the plot